roblox-integrations/roblox-photoshop/server/README.md

-# Roblox Photoshop Plugin Server App
+# Roblox Integrations Hub

-This serves as a message bus between the Photoshop and Roblox Studio plugins in this repo.
+This serves as a message bus between Roblox Studio plugins and other apps, like Photoshop Plugin in this repo.
+The Hub in an Express app wrapped into and Electron desktop application for easier distribution.

-Follow these instructions to set up the server-side for the plugin.
+Follow these instructions to set up the development env for the Hub.
 ## Install dependencies

 First ensure that your terminal is in the `plugin` folder of this project.
 To do this, use: